 “Our goal in establishing this studio is to provide a unique learning environment for diverse audiences, from grade schoolers to seniors, with a wide range of interests and levels of proficiency, but with a similar desire – to master a material with their hands and create something uniquely their own,” says Patricia Goodwin, Art Museum Executive Director.
 “Some may take a single session while others will become lifelong students.
 No matter which road our students take, the Art Museum will be an inspirational catalyst for our students’ personal journeys.”

-Arielle Fatuova, the Education Coordinator at the Art Museum since 2010, always envisioned the addition of a pottery studio to the education department.
+Arielle Fatuova, the Pottery Studio Coordinator at the Art Museum since 2010, always envisioned the addition of a pottery studio to the education department.
 After years of hard work with a team of people who believed in the project, the Art Museum was able to make this dream come true.
 Arielle is a Coastal Carolina University graduate with a Bachelor of Arts in Studio Art, focusing in ceramics and specializing in hand-built sculptures in clay.

 John Johnson is a recognized ceramicist throughout the Carolinas with three decades of experience in pottery making.
 John taught ceramics in Little River, SC, at his own studio, Mud Bucket Pottery, and has perfected the art of pottery-making through experimentation, workshops and specialized courses.
 John believes in the continuous exchange of ideas and techniques with other artists who have helped him to bridge the gap between traditional and contemporary styles.